PartialVolume/shredos.x86_64/README.md

 $ cd output/images
 $ dd if=shredos-20200412.img of=/dev/sdx (20200412 will be the day you compiled, sdx is the USB flash drive)
 ```
+### Issues that you may get when building ShredOS
+- **Error: "Internal Size Too Big"** If you are compiling the vanilla version of ShredOS and have made no alterations or additions but it fails to build the .img with the error "Internal error: size too big" then you may have a version of mtools that has a version of mcopy that has a bug whenever the -b option is used with it.
+This bug is known to exist in mcopy version 4.0.32 and maybe others but is fixed in v4.0.42.
+The solution is to either upgrade your copy of mtools to a later version.
+If you have altered ShredOS by adding more packages you may need to update the size of the fat32 partition.
+You can do this by increasing the 'size' in ../board/shredos/genimage.cfg.
+Depending on how much you have added increase the size by 10MB.
+Currently as of March 2023 the current size is `size = 130000000`, this is in bytes, so adding 10MB will mean you need to edit this value so it reads `size = 140000000`.
+After the edit just run make which will be a much quicker build, you don't need to run make clean first as that would result in a full rebuild which is not neccessary when all you are doing is increasing the final image size.

 ### Commands to configure buildroot, you will only need to use these if you are making changes to ShredOS

 #### Change buildroot configuration, select the architecture, install software packages then save the buildroot config changes to shredos_defconfig, the location if which is defined in the buildroot config within `make menuconfig` ALWAYS RUN `make savedefconfig` AFTER CHANGES are made in menuconfig.